01 of 04

 Confirm the Source of the Leak

-Start by running water in the bathtub to look for any water leaking directly below the bathtub.
-The easiest way to do this is by removing whatever access hatch or panel you might have to cover the plumbing connections.
-If water does not leak when only the tub is in use, move on to running the shower.
-If running water in the shower causes a leak, move on to narrowing down the source.
+- Start by running water in the bathtub to look for any water leaking directly below the bathtub.
+The easiest way to do this is by removing whatever access hatch or panel you might have to cover the plumbing... connections.
+If you see water leaking, it is very likely you have loose connections in the drain fitting or the drain trap below the tub.
+Repair them as needed.

 03 of 04